YinHK-gameDev/unity-learn/physics/collider/README.md

 ### Kinematic Rigidbody collider
 A a GameObject with a Collider and **a kinematic Rigidbody attached** (ie, the **`IsKinematic`** property of the Rigidbody is **enabled**).

+If you don’t want the trigger to fall under gravity or otherwise be affected by physics then you can set the IsKinematic property on its rigidbody.

+> A Rigidbody component can be switched between normal and kinematic behavior at any time using the `IsKinematic` property.

 ### Physic Material
 The Physic Material adjusts friction and bouncing effects of colliding GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.